sjinks/wp-two-factor-auth/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 4.0.2 =
+Added PHP version and mcrypt support checks at activation.

 = 4.0.1 =
 Button on login page is now blue to be more clear.
 Some types fixed as well.